How to load a REFERENCE IMAGE in Blender

 In this article we see how to load an image in Blender to use it as a reference for the modelling process, either to exactly trace its geometry or simply to have it there and consult it to help you with the modelling.
 We will also see how to orient the reference image in space and how to make it transparent.

-In this video we see how to load a REFERENCE IMAGE in Blender
+In the following video we see how to load a REFERENCE IMAGE in Blender

 A reference image in Blender is like any other object in the scene, so to add it we can use the shortcut SHIFT+A while in OBJECT MODE, this displays the "Add" menu in a floating way, we go to the "Image" part and select "Reference".
 As shown in figure 1.